josemsantos/jumia-travel-changelog-generator/README.md

 Small but efficient tool to generate a CHANGELOG.md file for cross functional teams

 ## The CHANGELOG.md generator
-This tool is meant to generate automatically a extended and useful CHANGELOG.md report.
+This tool is meant to generate automatically an extended and useful CHANGELOG.md report.
-Each release is based on a milestone version and due date.
+Each release is based on a milestone version and the due date.

 ## Jumia Travel Submission Guidelines
-In order to generate a precise report some guideline are requested to be followed:
+In order to generate a precise report, some guideline are requested to be followed:

 - Each release should be based on a milestone
-  - opened milestones are considered Future releases
+  - opened milestones are considered future releases
   - closed milestones are considered released and the close date is the release date
-- A `TAG` should share the same name as the `milestone` e.g **V1.0.0** This will facilitate the creation of links
+- A `TAG` should share the same name as the `milestone` e.g **V1.0.0** This will facilitate the creation of some links
 - Pull request
   - Should be assigned to the milestone where they are meant to be released
   - comment should be meaningful, only the pull request comments are reported